Fewer than 25% of people with an eating disorder seek or receive care.

 Body Image Statistics 2023: 52+ Shocking Facts & Stats

 2023 Eating Disorder Statistics: 79+ Unthinkable Facts

 Hello, my name is Jake Linardon.
 I’m a Research Fellow and Psychology Lecturer at Deakin University in Melbourne, Australia.

-After completing my PhD in 2017, I’ve continued my research into eating disorders, with a primary focus on testing and evaluating a broad range of treatment approaches.
+After completing my PhD in 2017, I continued my research into eating disorders, primarily focusing on testing and evaluating a broad range of treatment approaches.